You are currently browsing the tag archive for the ‘“Attend the Way”’ tag.

 -I finished the second revision of my novel late in December.
 The book should be in something close to its final shape now, as this cycle included half a dozen rewrites of chapters and sections (plus a couple new chapters) that I hope don’t need to be completely rewritten again.
 I guess I’ll see if this holds up under the next reading-revision cycle.
 Assuming I can fit in five work days a week, it takes about a month to revise the whole novel.
 They key will be getting that time down a little bit.
 If there’s less and less that needs changed, I should be on the right track.

--The Kenyon Review‘s December newsletter featured reading recommendations from contributor’s and staff, including my recommendation of Yannick Murphy’s The Call.
+The Kenyon Review‘s December newsletter featured reading recommendations from contributor’s and staff, including my recommendation of Yannick Murphy’s The Call.
 It’s such a good book!
 Go buy it now!

 -The new issue of Confrontation was reviewed on BookFox.
 Here’s a little of what was said about the issue: